MNeverOff/MNeverOff/README.md

 <details><summary>Expand to read on about my experience</summary>

-For the past 12 years, I've been involved in software development within variously sized teams, predominantly operating in a remote environment.

 My most recent experience lies in Technical Product Management, where I oversee product success, liaise between engineering and business teams, and represent stakeholders.
 Usually, I:
 - Analyse stakeholder needs, convert them into clear requirements and specifications, ensure teams understanding, and review execution plans